+Intraday Nominations

-Intraday Nominationsneither Party shall be required to implement an intraday nomination transaction.
-Notwithstanding the foregoing (a) if either Party fails to nominate the required quantity of Gas, (b) if Seller fails to deliver the required quantity of Gas, or (c) if Buyer fails to accept the required quantity of Gas, then the other Party shall work in good faith to accommodate any intraday nomination changes requested by the failing Party to eliminate or reduce any such failure.
+Unless otherwise set forth in the Transaction Confirmation, neither Party shall be required to implement an intraday nomination transaction.
+Notwithstanding the foregoing (a) if either Party fails to nominate the required quantity of Gas, (b) if Seller fails to deliver the required quantity of Gas, or (c) if Buyer fails to accept the required quantity of Gas, then provided the other Party has not replaced such purchase or sale with a purchase or sale via a transaction with a third party, the other Party shall work in good faith to accommodate any intraday nomination changes requested by the failing Party to eliminate or reduce any such failure.
 Daily Purchase Deficiency

 Daily Purchase Deficiency

-If Buyer fails to accept delivery of the quantities of Gas it is obligated to accept , pursuant to the provisions of Section 5.1.2, Buyer shall notify Seller as soon as practicable after Buyer becomes aware of thequantitythat it will fail or failed to accept and, if a Daily Purchase Deficiency results from the following computation, Buyer agrees to reimburse Seller the Daily Purchase Deficiency Charge as set forth in Section 5.2.5.
-The Daily Purchase Deficiency for a Day shall be the quantity of Gas (in Dths) equal to the positive difference, if any, obtained by subtracting (a) Buyer's actual purchasesduring the Day from (b) the quantity of Gas Buyer was obligated to accept on such Day, with this quantity difference being reduced by: (1) any quantities of Gas not nominated, taken or delivered by reason of force majeure; (2) any quantities of Gas which Seller is obligated to make available to Buyer but, through no fault of Buyer, Seller fails to make available; and (3) any quantities of Gas made available by Seller but which are not accepted by the Transporter because the Gas does not meet the Transporter's quality specifications as established in Transporter's FERC Gas Tariff.
+If on any Day Buyer cannot accept delivery of the quantities of Gas it is obligated to accept under a Transaction, pursuant to the provisions of Section 5.1.2, Buyer shall notify Seller as soon as practicable after Buyer becomes aware that quantity cannot be accepted and, if a Daily Purchase Deficiency results from the following computation, Buyer agrees to reimburse Seller the Daily Purchase Deficiency Charge as set forth in Section 5.2.5.
+The Daily Purchase Deficiency for a Day shall be the quantity of Gas (in Dths) equal to the positive difference, if any, obtained by subtracting (a) Buyer's actual purchases under the Transaction for the Day from (b) the quantity of Gas Buyer was obligated to accept on such Day, with this quantity difference being reduced by: (1) any quantities of Gas not nominated, taken or delivered by reason of force majeure; (2) any quantities of Gas which Seller is obligated to make available to Buyer but, through no fault of Buyer, Seller fails to make available; and (3) any quantities of Gas made available by Seller but which are not accepted by the Transporter because the Gas does not meet the Transporter's quality specifications as established in Transporter's FERC Gas Tariff.

 Daily Purchase Deficiency Charge